 There were seven main culprits or rather businesses involved and many more directors and investors in the complex life of the Agenoria.
 The main ones were Maxfield, Harris, Franklin, Fowke, Cole, Imperial and Royal.

 The person who turns up most was an ex-employee of the sewing machine pioneer Newton Wilson, one Arthur Isaac Maxfield.

+Now to the beautiful sewing machine.
 It was designed in the

 middle of the